Indicia-Team/indicia-docs/site-building/iform/helpers/elasticsearch-report-helper.rst

 If coding in PHP directly, this method should be called before adding any other ElasticsearchReportHelper controls to the page.
 It is not necessary to call `enableElasticsearchProxy` if using the prebuilt form.
+The response is a boolean value which will be true if the Elasticsearch proxy was successfully enabled.
+The response should be checked and the false response handled appropriately, e.g. by displaying a "Service unavailable" message.

 Data access control methods
 ===========================